-Whether the wrongful death claim is against an employer or a nursing home, the same requirements apply.
+Whether a claim for a careless death is against an employer or a nursing home, the same requirements apply.
 Your lawyer must prove that the defendant’s conduct has been responsible for the death of your loved one.
 Second, your lawyer will need to show that a nursing home facility was negligent and liable for the death of your loved one.
 Third, there must be surviving family members of the deceased person that are the spouse, children, beneficiaries or dependents.
 Lastly, there must be monetary damages that have resulted from the decedent’s death.

 In proving a wrongful death claim, there are many forms of underlying neglect that can be used to support the claim.
-Save any evidence that could be used in proving the underlying basis of a wrongful death claim, such as
+Save any evidence that could be used in proving the underlying basis of the claim, such as:

 Below are several common types of neglect that can be used to prove a wrongful death claim: